Simon McDonald, Baron McDonald of Salford: House of Lords

 McDonald was nominated for a life peerage in the 2020 Political Honours.
 On 27 January 2021, he was created Baron McDonald of Salford, of Pendleton in the City of Salford.
 He made his maiden speech on 2 March 2021.
 He sits in the House of Lords as a crossbencher.

 Academic career

 On 23 November 2021, McDonald was announced as Master-elect of Christ's College, Cambridge in succession to Jane Stapleton.
 His term of office began on 1 September 2022.

+Dominic Raab

+In April 2023 McDonald said he had to warn Dominic Raab “more than once” about his conduct as foreign secretary.
+McDonald said Raab was a “tough taskmaster” whose “methods did not help him to achieve what he wanted to do”.
+McDonald claimed Raab did not listen to the issues raised with him, adding: “He disputed it.
+He disputed the characterisation.”

-Chris Pincher scandal
+Chris Pincher

 Following the resignation of Deputy Chief Whip Chris Pincher over an incident of sexual groping, McDonald wrote in July 2022 to the Parliamentary Commissioner for Standards on previous official complaints made against Pincher, stating that the claim there had been no previous official complaints against Pincher was untrue.
 A Guardian editorial described the letter as an "extraordinary, devastating intervention", which convinced Chancellor Rishi Sunak, Health Secretary Sajid Javid, and many others to resign from Boris Johnson's government from 5 July 2022.

+Aid spending

+Lord McDonald, in 2025 warned Rachel Reeves not to cut Britain’s international aid spending.
+Lord McDonald said it would damage Britain’s global reputation if Reeves chose to reduce aid as she looks for savings the spending review.